chandraS/password-validator/README.md

 The program should accept passwords from STDIN in newline delimited format and print invalid passwords to the command line

-Asterixes used to print unprintable characters
+Asterixes should be used to print unprintable characters

 ## How to approach